LazyBun/owasp-top10-security/PITCHME.md

 # What is OWASP

+The Open Web Application Security Project

 Note:
-The Open Web Application Security Project - open community which is dedicated to enabling oragnizations to develop, purchase and maintain applications which can be trusted.
-Non-profit, almost everyone is volounteer.
+The Open Web Application Security Project - open community which is dedicated to enabling organizations to develop, purchase and maintain applications which can be trusted.
+Non-profit, almost everyone is volunteer.

 ---

-# What's on the menu

-Note:
-List top 10 threats

-+++

-# Where does the data come from?
+## Where does the data come from?

+* 40+ data submissions from security companies
+* 515 individuals
+* Data spans 100k applications

 Note:
 The OWASP Top 10 for 2017 is based primarily on 40+ data submissions from firms that specialize in application security and an